Dora Beedham: Imprisonment and protest

 Dora Spong's parents supported her activism and that of her sisters.
 Their mother Frances Spong attended WSPU demonstrations.

 Initially working in the poorest areas of London, Tottenham and Battersea, Spong was a nurse and midwife and sanitary inspector to slum residents.
 She was a member of the Independent Labour Party, Finsbury branch.
-She joined the Women's Social and Political Union, the suffragette activists, in 1908.
+She joined the militant suffragette activists, the Women's Social and Political Union (WSPU), in 1908.

 Spong was involved in WSPU poster protests, where small groups of women carrying and selling Votes for Women or other publications for handing out could progress through London streets, raising awareness and publicity, with less risk of violent reactions from objectors, compared to mass demonstrations.